marmotteio/marmotteio/TROUBLESHOOTING.md

 2. Ensure that the MySQL database is correctly initialized and populated with the necessary tables.
 3. Make sure you have the necessary permissions to add or update assets.

-Remember, if you can't find a solution to your problem```markdown in this guide, feel free to ask for help in our [Discord community](https://discord.gg/marmotteio) or contact our [support team](mailto:hello@marmotte.io) if you're a paying customer.
+Remember, if you can't find a solution to your problem in this guide, feel free to ask for help in our [Discord community](https://discord.gg/marmotteio) or contact our [support team](mailto:hello@marmotte.io) if you're a paying customer.